 Pricing: Custom enterprise pricing.
 Minimum contracts typically start around $50,000-$200,000+/year.
 Multi-month implementations are standard, often requiring third-party consultants.

-The caveat: If you're a Fortune 500 company that needs career site personalization, internal mobility, and CRM in a unified suite, Phenom delivers breadth.
-But it's not a sourcing tool in the traditional sense - it's an ecosystem.
+The caveat: For Fortune 500 companies that need career site personalization, internal mobility, and CRM in a unified suite, Phenom delivers breadth.
+In the traditional sense, though, it’s not a sourcing tool - it’s an ecosystem.
 The price tag and implementation complexity are prohibitive for teams under 500 employees.
 Small and mid-size teams will find more value (and faster time-to-impact) from dedicated AI sourcing platforms.

 AI Sourcing Tool Pricing at a Glance

 Pricing is often the deciding factor.
-Here's every tool's cost in one place so you can filter by budget before reading the fine print.
-The range is dramatic - from $15/month to six figures annually.
+Here’s every tool’s cost in one place so you can filter by budget before reading the fine print.
+Costs range dramatically - from $15/month to six figures annually.

-It's also worth noting the pricing model differences.
-Per-seat pricing (LinkedIn Recruiter, AmazingHiring) scales linearly with team size - adding a third recruiter triples your cost.
-Per-company pricing (Pin, Workable) stays flat regardless of team size, which matters as your hiring team grows.
-Per-job pricing (Arya) works well for low-volume hiring but gets expensive fast at scale.
+Pricing models differ in ways that compound over time.
+Per-seat plans (LinkedIn Recruiter, AmazingHiring) scale linearly with team size - adding a third recruiter triples your cost.
+Per-company plans (Pin, Workable) stay flat regardless of team size, which matters as you hire more.
+Per-job plans (Arya) work well for low volume but get expensive fast at scale.
 Consider not just the starting price, but what your total cost looks like at 5, 10, and 20 hires per month.

 How Does AI Sourcing Compare to Manual Methods?

-The gap between AI-powered and manual sourcing isn't abstract - it's measurable.
-The average time to fill a position sits at 41-44 days industry-wide (SHRM, 2025).
-Pin users fill positions in approximately 14 days - a roughly 70% reduction.
-That's not a marginal improvement.
-It's the difference between losing a strong candidate to a faster-moving competitor and having them in your pipeline before the competition even starts sourcing.
+Between AI-powered and manual sourcing, the gap isn’t abstract - it’s measurable.
+Average time-to-fill sits at 41-44 days industry-wide (SHRM, 2025).
+Pin users fill positions in an average of 14 days - an 82% reduction.
+That’s not a marginal improvement.
+It’s the difference between losing a strong candidate to a faster-moving competitor and having them in your pipeline before the competition even starts sourcing.

-Why is the difference so large?
+Why does the gap run this large?
 Manual sourcing requires recruiters to search profiles one by one, craft individual messages, send them through separate outreach tools, and juggle scheduling across email threads.
-AI sourcing tools compress that entire workflow.
-They search millions of profiles simultaneously, identify the strongest matches using contextual intelligence, generate personalized outreach at scale, and handle scheduling coordination automatically.
+AI sourcing tools compress that entire workflow into a single AI hiring assistant - searching millions of profiles simultaneously, identifying the strongest matches using contextual intelligence, generating personalized outreach at scale, and handling scheduling automatically.

 Consider what a typical sourcing workflow looks like without AI.
-A recruiter spends 30-60 minutes writing a Boolean search string, scrolls through hundreds of profiles, opens promising ones in new tabs, copies contact info into a spreadsheet, drafts a personalized email, sends it, waits, follows up manually, and repeats.
+A recruiter spends 30-60 minutes crafting a Boolean string, scrolls through hundreds of profiles, opens promising ones, copies contacts into a spreadsheet, drafts an email, sends it, waits, follows up, and repeats.
 With AI sourcing, that entire sequence runs in the background.
-The recruiter reviews a curated shortlist, approves the outreach, and spends their time on the conversations that result - not the search that preceded them.
+The recruiter reviews a curated shortlist, approves the outreach, and focuses their time on the conversations that result - not the search that preceded them.

-Companies using AI-assisted messaging in recruiting are 9% more likely to make a quality hire compared to those using it least, according to LinkedIn's 2025 Future of Recruiting report.
-Speed and quality aren't trade-offs with AI sourcing - they're both improvements.
+Companies using AI-assisted messaging in recruiting are 9% more likely to make a quality hire compared to those using it least, according to LinkedIn’s 2025 Future of Recruiting report.
+Speed and quality aren’t trade-offs with AI-powered sourcing - both improve simultaneously.
+That dual benefit explains why recruiters consistently rank AI sourcing tools among the strongest options available, regardless of category.

 Quick Feature Comparison: Top AI Sourcing Tools

-Here's how the top five tools compare on the features that matter most for AI-powered sourcing.
+On the features that matter most for AI-powered sourcing, here’s how the top five tools compare.
 For detailed breakdowns of all 9 tools, refer to the sections above.

 How to Choose the Right AI Sourcing Tool for Your Team